thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

 ## Prerequisite

+Both primary and secondary appliances must use a shared storage volume.
 You can use an NAS or Samba volume for your share.
 If you choose NAS, keep in mind that too slow a volume potentially break backups or significantly slow restore performance.
+The following are good guidelines for choosing storage:

+* Provision dedicated a storage volume for periodic backups.
+* Do not use the backup volume for loading data or any other purposes.
+If backups fill up this storage, other components will suffer.
+* To ensure better supportability and continuity in case local hard disks go bad, the shared storage volume should be network based.

+Thoughtspot supports shared storage by mounting NFS or CIFS/Samba based volumes.
 Before you begin, make sure you know if the shared volume is Samba or NAS volume.
 To find out, use the `telnet` command.